Woodford Academy: Use as a school

 In December 1908 it was subdivided and the greater part sold to Mary Jane Waterhouse, mother of Eben Gowrie Waterhouse, later of Sydney University and Eryldene, Gordon.
 In 1910 the timber concert room was blown over.
 In 1913 Mrs McManamey died.
-In July 1914 the remainder of 12.5 acre including the buildings was sold to John Frazer McManamey.
+In July 1914 the remainder of 12.5 acre including the buildings was sold to John Fraser McManamey.

 Over the duration of World War I, fifty four boys from Woodford Academy enlisted to serve King and country.
 Their names are listed on an Honour Roll Call, and the National Trust's Woodford Academy Management Committee hopes family and friends will recognise names and come forward with additional information on the boys.
 This will be added to research carried out as the basis for a display at the Academy commemorating the centenary of the Anzacs from August 2014 to November 2018.
 Interactive ebooks are progressively developed and displayed at the Academy museum on the centenary of the month each boy enlisted for the Great War.

-From 1924-1965 the Academy Dining Hall was used for Presbyterian church services.
+From 1924–1965 the Academy Dining Hall was used for Presbyterian church services.
 Between 1924 and 1968 the land was further subdivided.
 The Academy closed in 1925 and McManamey used the building as a private residence.
 He reopened the school for local children in 1930, closing it again in 1936.
 After the Academy closed to all but private tuition in 1936, the McManamey family lived privately in the house.
-John Frazier McManamey died in 1946.
+John Fraser McManamey died in 1946.
 In February 1949 Miss Gertrude McManamey inherited it.

 The kitchen verandah was reconstructed in c.
 1950s.
-From the 1950s-70s the east wing was used as a shop on two occasions.
+From the 1950s–70s the east wing was used as a shop on two occasions.
 The kitchen wing was used as a flat.
 In 1961 land to the academy's east was donated to the Presbyterian Church.
 In 1976 the kitchen verandah was removed.
 In 1978 the Department of Main Roads proposed road widening which slightly reduced the area of the site.

-From 1978-82 repair and conservation works were done for the National Trust of Australia by Clive Lucas P/L, including conversion of s5 to a bathroom; conversion of s9 to a kitchen; repair of windows to s9, s10 and s6; repair of rear door s8, removal of a vine and repair of stone walls to the dairy building; repair of the roof and eaves to the main building and providing new downpipes and gutters; reconstruction of the chimney over space 8.
+From 1978–82 repair and conservation works were done for the National Trust of Australia by Clive Lucas P/L, including conversion of s5 to a bathroom; conversion of s9 to a kitchen; repair of windows to s9, s10 and s6; repair of rear door s8, removal of a vine and repair of stone walls to the dairy building; repair of the roof and eaves to the main building and providing new downpipes and gutters; reconstruction of the chimney over space 8.